Lincoln Historic Attractions Self-Guided Walking Guide

 From the entrance, walk to the far left to see the impressive facade of The Lawn as viewed from its original sweeping access drive by the statue.
 Continue walking in a circle until you come to the charming John Dawber Garden on the other side of the wall ahead.
 Go through the wrought iron gate to stroll through this small garden.
 Return to the main entrance of The Lawn.
 As you leave you will see on the other side of the road the west gate of the castle set within its massive walls.

 Turn left to the roundabout.
-Come back another day to bear left at the roundabout, up Burton Road, to spend time looking round the Museum of Lincolnshire Life and Ellis windmill.
+Come back another day to bear left at the roundabout, up Burton Road, to spend time looking around the Museum of Lincolnshire Life and Ellis windmill.
 To continue your walk, turn right at the roundabout into Westgate.

 On your left is the castle-like Westgate Water Tower, built in order to provide clean water at last after a typhoid epidemic in the city in 1904, while on your right are the huge castle walls.